dawidzio10/terraform-httpbin/README.md

 ### AWS
 IAM Role to create EC2 instance, load balancer and security groups
 ### CloudFlare
-Api key and Setuped domain on CloudFlare
+Api key and setuped domain on CloudFlare

 ## Instalation
 Make a local copy of variables: